krischer/instaseis/doc/database_repacking.rst

 ----------------

-Instaseis can convert databases from the *multi file layout* (also in the form that AxiSEM produces) to:
+Instaseis can convert databases from the *multi file layout* (also in the form that AxiSEM produces directly) to:

 * The same layout - (the `repack` method) - this sometimes improves compatibility.
 Additionally compression settings can be changed.